zlatkomq/estimation-tool-chunker/README.md

 ## Running

-The easiest way to run this project is using docker
+The easiest way to run this project is using docker.
+There are two image families, one for cuda machines and one for cpu:

+- Cuda: ghcr.io/aidotse/docling-inference:rev
+- CPU: ghcr.io/aidotse/docling-inference:cpu-rev

 ```bash
 # Create volumes to not have to download models every time